 “Obama’s greatest strength in foreign media, is exactly the same strength which led the Nobel Prize committee to its decision – foreign affairs.
 In Middle Eastern, African and Western European media markets Obama’s image is driven by between 40-65% of all volume on issues relating to foreign policy with correspondingly high ratings for the president in those media markets”

-Strong or subtle call to action?
+A strong or subtle call to action?

-In awarding the Peace prize to Obama, was this a strong call to action on many of the issues he has raised before and after he assumed the U.S presidency or was this a rather subtle call to action instead?
+In awarding the Peace Prize to Obama, was this a strong call to action on many of the issues he has raised before and after he assumed the U.S presidency, or was this a rather subtle call to action instead?